adiwg/mdEditor-doc/reference/include-objects/view-obj.md

   * #### Select Columns to Display

     Clicking this control presents a list of columns that can be displayed in the panel.
 By default all available columns are displayed.
-You can hide a column - or return it to visible again - by checking or unchecking the column name in the control's list.
+You can hide a column - or return it to visible again - by checking or un-checking the column name in the control's list.
 The list of columns is naturally different between the <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> panels.